 To initiate a Start condition (Figure 25-26), the user sets the Start Enable bit, SEN bit of the SSPxCON2 register.
 If the SDAx and SCLx pins are sampled high, the Baud Rate Generator is reloaded with the contents of SSPxADD<7:0> and starts its count.
 If SCLx and SDAx are both sampled high when the Baud Rate Generator times out (TBRG), the SDAx pin is driven low.
-The action of the SDAx being driven low while SCLx is high is the Start condition and causes the S bit of the SSPxSTAT1 register to be set.
-Following this, the Baud Rate Generator is reloaded with the contents of SSPxADD<7:0> and resumes its count.
+The action of the SDAx being driven low while SCLx is high is the Start condition and causes the S bit of the SSPxADD<7:0> and resumes its count.
+When the Baud Rate Generator times out (TBRG), the SDAx pin is driven low.
+The action of the SDAx being driven low while SCLx is high is the Start condition and causes the S bit of the SSPxADD<7:0> and resumes its count.
 When the Baud Rate Generator times out (TBRG), the SEN bit of the SSPxCON2 register will be automatically cleared by hardware; the Baud Rate Generator is suspended, leaving the SDAx line held low and the Start condition is complete.